 As they tunnel in the topsoil, earthworms increase drainage and aeration while their castings enrich the soil with nutrients.
 A soft, dark substance known as humus is produced during the decomposition of organic matter, such as crushed bark and vegetable matter.
 The subsurface lies beneath the topsoil.
 Despite having plant nutrients, it is not as kind to roots as topsoil.
 The largest positive impact on the health of your plants can come from improving your topsoil.

 To achieve healthy topsoil, grow cover crops to add organic matter to the soil and loosen it, or treat your planting beds with organic amendments.
-Natural fertilisers are preferred by organic gardeners because they offer a more constant release of nutrients and promote healthy soil-dwelling organisms.
+Organic gardeners prefer natural fertilizers because they offer a more constant release of nutrients and promote healthy soil-dwelling organisms.

 Preparing Soil for Gardening